skeeto/skeeto.github.com/_posts/2023-09-27-Arena-allocator-tips-and-tricks.markdown

 }
 ```

-Most non-trivial programs will probably at least one of these flags.
+Most non-trivial programs will probably have at least one of these flags.

 In case it wasn't obvious, allocating an arena is simple: